Protein Bars are Essential Travel Snacks

 Protein bars have many benefits for travelers.
 Bringing along a meal replacement or snack bar will ensure you have something healthy (and filling) to eat if you encounter a flight delay or are running through the airport to catch a connection.
 Protein bars are also a great snack to have in the afternoon when you start craving sugar and may be tempted by the box of donuts sitting in on your meeting counter.
 Having a protein bar in your bag will also ensure you have something to eat if someone else if providing your lunch and it is not to your liking (like a box lunch at a conference).

-Here are seven of my favorite protein bars that are perfect when it comes to packing your own travel snacks!
+Here are eight of my favorite protein bars that are perfect when it comes to packing your own travel snacks!

-What are your favorite bars to pack for travel snacks?
+What are your favorite protein bars to travel with?
+Please comment below!

 Business Travel Life